 According to the Linehan Institute, Dialectical Behavior Therapy (DBT) was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder (BPD).
-DBT is now recognized as the standard psychological treatment for this population.
-Research has shown that it is effective in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.
+Now recognized as the standard psychological treatment for this population, research has shown DBT is effective in treating a wide range of other disorders such as substance abuse, depression, post-traumatic stress disorder (PTSD), and eating disorders.
 For many clients, DBT assists clients towards establishing a life worth living.

 In DBT, we address many of the following types of behaviors and areas:

 If a loved one has any of these types of behaviors, DBT can be very effective.
 Research has shown DBT to be successful in reducing suicidal behavior, non-suicidal self-injury, psychiatric hospitalization, treatment dropout, addiction, anger, depression and improving social and global functioning.

 Many of the following character traits can be treated and managed with DBT: impulsivity, suicidal behaviors/ideations, feelings of emptiness and hopelessness, feelings pertaining to abandonment, unstable interpersonal relationships, Inability to keep up with school or employment, and engaging in dangerous or life-threatening behaviors.
 With the combination of commitment, motivation, and practice, Dialectical Behavior Therapy can help a loved one become more regulated and self-sufficient.